exposebox/node-thrift2-hbase/README.md

 **This library was initially based on https://www.npmjs.com/package/node-thrift-hbase but due to that library's abandonment by the author we had to republish it with our contributions.**
 <br>
-**The library runs in our production system right now with very good performance.
+**The library runs in our production Real-TimeBidder right now with very good performance.
 Please open issues!
 PRs welcome!**
 <br>